 Raising chickens is exciting and very rewarding for the whole family.
-It is also another skill to learn on your journey towards being more self-reliant.
+It is also another skill to learn on your journey toward being more self-reliant.

 Chickens have become the new family pet, now as common as having dogs and cats, and for good reason.